noneandundefined/vision-ui/README.md

 		<meta name="viewport" content="width=device-width, initial-scale=1.0" />
 		<meta
 			name="description"
-			content="Keep up to date with what is happening on your server using - Vision" />
+			content="Keep up to date with what is happening on your server using - Vision UI" />

 		<!-- Stylization and actions -->